Kalimuthu-Velappan/SONIC-DOCS/platforms/sysmonitor/sysmonitor.md

 	 - Memory threshold shall be predefined as 80%, 90%, 95%
  - Disk Monitoring
 	 - Generate the syslog alert with root partition stats when its usages crosses the threshold limit.
-	 - Disk threshold shall be predefined as 70%, 80%, 95%
+	 - Disk threshold shall be predefined as 70%, 80%, 90%
+ - Service Monitoring
+	 - Monitor the System core services

 ### 1.1.2 Configuration and Management Requirements
 Which UI's will be provided for the feature?